JohnSpeno/owney/README.md

 -----------
 Owney (rhymes with Pony) is a tool to track United States Postal Service (USPS) shipments.
 It is written in Python and uses the USPS webtools API.
-It also uses Django, mainly for is database ORM.
+It also uses Django, mainly for its database ORM.

 Owney is a work in progress.
 In fact, the current public release has not been tested by its author and there's lots of room for improvement.